CarlaJcreates/CarlaJcreates/README.md

 - 💞️ I’m looking to collaborate on major projects with my teammate
 - 📫 How to reach me carlahjones295@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I am a nerd and I love it
+I am following my passion to become a software engineer

 <!---
 CarlaJcreates/CarlaJcreates is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.